Javascript is not enabled.

 Engage in group thanks.

 Serving others around the holidays is one of the most satisfying and rewarding ways to volunteer.
-Why not do it differently this year, by gathering the whole family together to serve?
-Your local food pantry or soup kitchen could use your help organizing donations and preparing, serving or delivering meals.
-By volunteering together as a group, you’ll make a much bigger impact and likely strengthen your family bond.
+Do it differently this year by gathering the whole family together to serve.
+Your local food pantry or soup kitchen could use your help organizing donations and preparing, serving, or delivering meals.
+By volunteering together as a group, you’ll make a much greater impact and strengthen your family bond.

 Put it in writing.

-Few gestures make as strong a statement of gratitude as handwritten thank you notes.
-After your turkey dinner, take a moment to write your congressperson or local official to thank him or her for their service.
-There are several templates available online to help get you started.
-Like what you’ve written?
-Submit it to your local newspaper editor for your entire community to see.
-You could also write a personal note to a parent, a friend or anyone who’s made a positive impact on your life or your community.
+Few gestures make as strong a statement of gratitude as handwritten thank-you notes.
+Take a few moments to write your congressperson or local official, expressing your thanks for their service.
+You can also consider submitting your letter to the local newspaper editor for your entire community to read.
+Want to spread more thanks?
+Write a personal note to a parent, friend or anyone who has positively influenced your life or community.

 Take a hike.

-If the local turkey trot isn’t exactly your idea of a good time, create the good by gathering a few friends for a long walk around town, or a hike in the woods.
-Bring a kitchen garbage bag and a set of gloves.
-Then pick up trash along the way.
-Or take it to the next level with an organized neighborhood cleanup plan.
-You can help garner interest for your event by publishing it in your local paper or online community forum.
+Spending time outdoors together is a fun way to spread goodwill and express thanks.
+Create the good by gathering a few friends for a long walk around town or a hike in the woods.
+Bring along a kitchen garbage bag and gloves to pick up trash along the way, or take it to the next level with an organized neighborhood cleanup plan.
+You can help generate interest for your event by promoting it in your local paper or online community forum.

 Say it with food.

-Baking a holiday pumpkin pie?
-Why not take a few extra minutes and bake a second?
-Then deliver it to an unsuspecting, and soon-to-be-grateful neighbor.
-See a single parent struggling to keep the kids under control while dining out?
-Surprise them by alerting their waiter that you’d like to anonymously pick up the tab.
-Or pay it forward by nominating a family to receive a full Thanksgiving meal.
-If you have friends or acquaintances that can’t make it home to their families this season, you can create a surrogate family for them by hosting a thanksgiving potluck.
-Or better yet, plan a potluck with a purpose.
+Baking cookies or a pie?
+Take a few extra minutes and bake a second batch.
+Then deliver it to an unsuspecting and soon-to-be-grateful neighbor.
+See a single parent struggling to keep their kids under control while dining out?
+Surprise them by anonymously picking up their tab.
+If you know someone unable to be with their family during the holidays, create a surrogate family by hosting a thanksgiving potluck or better yet - plan a potluck with a purpose.

 Do it for, or with, the kids.

-If you have the time and the space within your home, you could make a lifelong memory for an orphaned child by hosting him or her over the holiday.
-On a smaller scale, you could offer to babysit for a neighbor or family friend as a way to say thank you for their support throughout the year.
-Then have their children write thank you cards to present when their parents return, or help them make a free thank you eCard to send via email.
+If you have the time and space, you could make a lifelong memory for an orphaned child by hosting them over the holidays.
+On a smaller scale, offer to babysit for a neighbor or family friend as a way to show gratitude for their support throughout the year.
+Then have their children write thank-you cards to present when their parents return.

 For more ideas to say “thanks” check out some of these do-it-yourself projects or find opportunities in your community with this volunteer search.